 Computing is a broad subject, made up of computer science, information technology and digital literacy.
-This two-day professional development complements our one-day programming and algorithms event, giving you confidence in teaching the whole of the key stage 1 curriculum.
+This two-day professional development complements our one day Primary programming and algorithms course, giving you confidence in teaching the whole of the key stage 1 curriculum.

 You will develop your knowledge of internet-connected computer systems, from hardware to online safety.
 You will take-away engaging ways to use computers and software effectively, supporting other areas of curriculum learning.
 Combining popular and accessible tools, you will develop the skills and ideas to support creative projects produced by your children.
 You'll also discover age-appropriate data collection, analysis and sharing methods and projects.

 Do you prefer to learn remotely?

 Teaching and leading key stage 1 computing - module 1

 Teaching and leading key stage 1 computing - module 2

 This course is delivered as part of the National Centre for Computing Education.

 - Understand how computers work, their constituent parts and the instructions they follow